Why is the Hazards and Climate Resilience (HCR) Plan necessary?

-How does the HCR relate to the Community Safety Element of the General Plan?
+How does the HCR relate to the Safety & Resilience Element of the General Plan?

-The HCR serves as the implementation roadmap for the hazard mitigation and climate adaptation policies of the Community Safety Element.
-State law (SB 379) requires that when the Hazard Mitigation Plan is updated, the Community Safety Element is also updated for consistency.
-The HCR and Community Safety Element are currently linked by reference.
-In 2021, the Planning Department will undertake a more in-depth update to the Community Safety Element to ensure the policies align with HCR goals and strategies.
+The HCR serves as the implementation roadmap for the hazard mitigation and climate adaptation policies of the Safety & Resilience Element.
+State law (SB 379) requires that when the Hazard Mitigation Plan is updated, the Safety & Resilience Element is also updated for consistency.
+The HCR and Safety & Resilience Element are currently linked by reference.
+The General Plan can be found here.
+In 2022, the Planning Department conducted a more in-depth update to the Safety & Resilience Element to ensure the policies align with HCR goals and strategies.
 More information is available here.